Service brief · Chapter I · Annual Compliance

 Minute books

-Section 118.
-Minutes of every Board meeting and every General Meeting, signed and dated within 30 days.
-Maintained as a permanent record.
+Minutes of every board meeting and every general meeting, signed and dated within 30 days.
+Kept as a permanent record.

 How the year runs

-The retainer is designed to require minimum founder time.
-Most interactions are asynchronous — through your dashboard, on email, or on WhatsApp — with calls only when a real decision needs to be made.
+The retainer is built to ask as little of your time as possible.
+Most things happen by dashboard, email, or WhatsApp.
+Calls only when a real decision needs to be made.

-On engagement, we collect your incorporation documents, prior filings, current statutory registers (we set them up if missing), and the contact details of your auditor.
-We assess the current compliance position and flag anything that needs catching up before the next due date.
+At the start, your incorporation documents, prior filings, current registers, and your auditor's details are collected.
+The current compliance position is assessed and anything that needs catching up is flagged before the next due date.

-Before each scheduled board meeting, we send the agenda and any resolutions for review.
-Most quarters require a single short call or asynchronous review.
+Before each board meeting, the agenda and any resolutions are sent for your review.
+A short call or async review is usually enough.
 Minutes are drafted and entered in the minute book within 30 days.

-We collate shareholding, director details, and indebtedness data for the annual return.
-Most of the data we already hold from the registers; we confirm with you before filing.
+Shareholding, director details, and borrowings are pulled together for the annual return.
+Most of this is already on file from the registers — you just confirm before filing.

-• Audit and AGM season (July – November, ~1 hour total)
+• Audit and AGM season (July to November)

-We coordinate with your auditor on the audit timeline.
-We draft the AGM notice, agenda, and minutes.
-Resolutions for auditor reappointment, financials approval, and any other AGM business are circulated for review.
+Your auditor's timeline is coordinated.
+AGM notice, agenda, and minutes are drafted.
+Resolutions for auditor reappointment, accounts approval, and any other AGM business are sent for review.

-When a director changes, a charge is created, or shares are allotted, you tell us — through the dashboard or WhatsApp — and we file within the 30-day window.
+When a director changes, shares are allotted, or a charge is created, you let us know on the dashboard or WhatsApp.
+The filing is done inside the 30-day window.

 Every upcoming deadline visible at a glance.
-Reminders fire 30, 14, and 3 days before each due date.
-Missed deadlines are escalated.
+Reminders 30, 14, and 3 days before each due date.
+Anything missed is escalated.

 What it costs

-A single fixed annual fee covering everything in scope.
-No per-filing pricing, no surprise add-ons within the included scope.
+One fixed yearly fee that covers everything in scope.
+No per-filing charges and no surprise add-ons inside the included scope.

 Larger companies, companies with foreign-investment reporting, or companies with significant secured debt are quoted on request.